 Provenance in Datalog.
-Methods for computing provenance in Datalog has been a well-explored field [6, 26, 15, 13, 11, 27], however with the caveat that all these previous approaches store the full provenance information during the evaluation of Datalog.
-[26], for example, stores the whole computation graph as an auxiliary relation during Datalog evaluation, which may be many times larger than the IDB itself in large analysis use cases.
-Approaches such as [13, 27] attempt to reduce the impact of provenance storage by only storing information relevant for a particular provenance query, which is given before the instrumentation and evaluation of Datalog.
+Methods for computing provenance in Datalog has been a well-explored field [Arora et al. 1993; Caballero et al. 2015; Deutch et al. 2014, 2015; Köhler et al. 2012; Lee et al. 2017]; however, with the caveat that all these previous approaches store the full provenance information during the evaluation of Datalog.
+Köhler et al. [2012], for example, stores the whole computation graph as an auxiliary relation during Datalog evaluation, which may be many times larger than the IDB itself in large analysis use cases.
+Approaches such as in [Deutch et al. 2015] and [Lee et al. 2017] attempt to reduce the impact of provenance storage by only storing information relevant for a particular provenance query, which is given before the instrumentation and evaluation of Datalog.
 Thus, in these approaches, the Datalog specification needs to be re-evaluated for each different provenance query and therefore extends the investigation phase of the debugging cycle.
-The closest approach to ours is perhaps [15], where a boolean circuit representation for provenance is described, as well as an algorithm for generating such a boolean circuit during Datalog evaluation.
+The closest approach to ours is perhaps [Deutch et al. 2014], where a Boolean circuit representation for provenance is described, as well as an algorithm for generating such a Boolean circuit during Datalog evaluation.
 However, there is no mechanism for exploring an understandable provenance representation, and no practical implementation of this work.
 Therefore, our approach is novel by minimizing the storage overhead of provenance information, allowing interactive exploration of proof trees, all while providing an effective integration into an existing semi-naïve Datalog engine.
 Other Applications for Datalog Provenance.
-Debugging Datalog specifications is not the only use case for provenance, with user-guided approaches [42, 31, 33, 43] for program analysis also relying on tracking the origins of data.
-In [33, 42, 31], a user may tag certain static analysis alarms, to increase or decrease their importance in the next analysis cycle.
-In [43], the analysis system automatically generates an appropriate abstraction, by iteratively trying and refining failing abstractions.
+Debugging Datalog specifications is not the only use case for provenance, with user-guided approaches [Mangal et al. 2015; Raghothaman et al. 2018; Zhang et al. 2014, 2017] for program analysis also relying on tracking the origins of data.
+In [Raghothaman et al. 2018], Zhang et al. [2017], and Mangal et al. [2015], a user may tag certain static analysis alarms, to increase or decrease their importance in the next analysis cycle.
+In [Zhang et al. 2014], the analysis system automatically generates an appropriate abstraction, by iteratively trying and refining failing abstractions.
 All these approaches rely on an annotation framework for Datalog: the user-guided systems require the user to add an annotation representing the importance of an alarm, and the abstraction refinement system requires the system to tag failing analyses with annotations.
 In any case, our provenance evaluation strategy would fit well into these systems, by providing an annotation framework at the Datalog engine level.